QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-02-azure-search.md

 1. **Keep `metadata_storage_path` as the key.** This is a unique identifier for each file of the data source.
 It is a good idea to use the physical path of file, since it is unique by design.
 Since our dataset is on blob storage, the content of this field is the file URL, that's why it is unique by design.
 If you check the other options, you will see that metadata_storage_path is only one field that can guarantee uniqueness.
 As of December 2018, the key maximum size is 1024 characters.
 This limit won't be a problem for this training, but the workaround is to reduce the file name length and also the path.
 This limit is currently under analysis of the product team.

 1. Name the **Suggester** as `myportalsuggester` and set the **Search Mode** to **"analyzingInfixMatching".** The Suggester feature provides type-ahead suggestions, as you can see in web search engines like [Bing](www.bing.com).

 + Notice the 3 types of fields available:
   + content: all text from the documents that exists when they are cracked (opened) by Azure Search
   + metadata*: all physical information Azure Search can retrieve from the filesystem, or database
   + AI: created in the Cognitive Search blade of the Wizard

 + This are the options available:

   + **Retrievable:** Fields returned to the application by default.
 It is possible to specify a field, by if it is not retrievable, there will be no data for it.
 Please notice the datatypes: strings, Integer, Datetime, and collection of strings, as an array that allow you the manipulate individual values.
 In a parallel with the SQL language, this is the `SELECT clause`

   + **Filterable:** For filtering on these fields.
 In a parallel with the SQL language, this is the `WHERE clause`

   + **Sortable:** For sorting on these fields.
 In a parallel with the SQL language, this is the `ORDER BY clause`

   + **Facetable:** For grouping results on these fields.
 In a parallel with the SQL language, this is the `GROUP BY clause`

   + **Searchable** For searching on these fields.
 In a parallel with the SQL language, this is the `HAVING clause`

   + **Analyzer:** For dictionary matching.
 The Analyzer takes the terms a user enters and works to find the best matching terms in the Index.
 Azure Search includes analyzers that are used in technologies like Bing and Office that have deep understanding of 56 languages.
 For the full list, click [here](https://docs.microsoft.com/en-us/rest/api/searchservice/language-support).
 It is a good idea to add analyzer for the **searchable** fields, for a better user experience

   + **Suggester:** For suggestions while the user is typing.
 It is a good idea to add suggester for string **filterable** fields, for a better user experience

 As you can see, not all fields should be retrievable or filterable and so on.
 We are setting all fields as retrievable so you can analyze what they mean, at the end of this lab.
 Also, every single click on those checkboxes represent more processing (and time) required to ingest data.
 And before any best practice, there are the business rules.

 1. Set your configuration like the image below, click the blue **Next: Create an indexer** button.
 A validation will be made.

 ![Index Configuration](../resources/images/lab-azure-search/index-settings.png)

 > **Note** Using the Azure portal you can't map the source fields more than once (i.e. to change you have to start over).
 In the next labs, you will create the index and the indexer using API calls, and that **does** allow you to do it.
 It is also important to realize that you only have the file's metadata to work with.
 In the next labs you will use Cognitive Search to create metadata from your data, and, as a result, your index will be completely different.

 1. Name your indexer as `myportalindexer`.
 The indexer is the job that connects the data source, the index and the schedule.

-1. Set the schedule as **once**.
+1. Set the schedule as **once**

 1. Click the **Advanced Options** link and:

 1. Set **Max failed items** to `-1`, we don't want the indexer to stop processing a document even when any cognitive skill has an error

 1. Set **Max failed items per batch** to `-1`, we don't want the indexer batch job to stop at any reason

 1. Set **Data to extract** to `Content and metadata`, since we are using both as you can see above

 1. Set **Parsing mode** to Default, we have both text and image skills

 1. Click the blue **Submit** button, and you will be redirected to the overview tab, where now you can see 1 index, 1 indexer and 1 data source (you may have to refresh your page).

 1. Click on the Indexes, Indexers, Data sources, and Skillsets tabs to see the objects you just created using the portal.
 In the next lab, you will learn how to create them with REST API calls

 1. Click the **Indexers** link and check the status of your indexer.
 It should be **In progress**.
 Wait until you get the **Warning** status, it is expected to have some warnings.
 Please notice that:

-  - You may need to click the `Refresh` link in the top of the **Overview** tab
++ You may need to click the `Refresh` link in the top of the **Overview** tab
-  - If received an error, review and validate your followed the lab steps correctly
++ If received an error, review and validate your followed the lab steps correctly
-  - If your indexer has a status showing that is not running or have never ran before, click on the indexer and run it manually click clicking **Run**
++ If your indexer has a status showing that is not running or have never ran before, click on the indexer and run it manually click clicking **Run**

 ![Overview tab](../resources/images/lab-azure-search/redirect.png)